 Read on to learn more about what makes an NFT, the ERC-721 protocol, its current uses, and why many people are so optimistic about its potential.

 The Merriam-Webster dictionary defines the word ‘fungible’ as:

 “being something (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal part or quantity in paying a debt or settling an account”

 In simpler terms, a fungible commodity is an interchangeable commodity.
 An easy example would be fiat money such as the US dollar or even a cryptocurrency such as Bitcoin or Ethereum.
 If you lent me $20, it doesn’t matter if I repay you with a different $20 note (or two $10 notes) because the US dollar is fungible.

-Even in the case of Bitcoin, if I’m repaying you with one BTC, it hardly matters where that BTC came from.
-There is a slight disclaimer here however, when it comes to BTC and other cryptocurrencies since you can track the ‘source’ of each BTC and theoretically BTCs which have been identified as coming from disreputable addresses, such as known hackers’ addresses, may be less accepted.
+Even in the case of Bitcoin; if I’m repaying you with one BTC, it hardly matters where that BTC came from.
+There is a slight disclaimer here, however, as when it comes to BTC and other cryptocurrencies, you can track the ‘source’ of each BTC and theoretically BTCs which have been identified as coming from disreputable addresses, such as known hackers’ addresses, may be less accepted.
 Nevertheless, we can still say that Bitcoin is mostly fungible.

 Fungibility is a foundational requirement of a currency.
 A non-fungible commodity thus cannot be a currency, and NFTs make no attempt at doing so.
 A better analogy for NFTs would be collectibles.
 After all, if fungibility means interchangeability, then non-fungibility means uniqueness.